fabric8io/fabric8/docs/secretAnnotations.md

 * mysecretname.pub contains _just_ the public ssh key

-#### SSH public key folders
+##### folders of public keys

-Its common to want to create a single secret that contains a number of public keys inside.
+Its common to want to create a single secret that contains a number of public keys inside the same secret that is then mounted to single volume.

-To do this name your secret appending `[secret1.pub,secret2,secret3]` on the end.
+To do this name your secret appending `[secret1.pub,secret2,secret3]` on the end of the secret name.

-    fabric8.io/secret-ssh-key = mybagofsecrets[cheese.pub,beer.pub]
+    fabric8.io/secret-ssh-public-key = mybagofsecrets[cheese.pub,beer.pub]

 This will create a secret called `mybagofsecrets` which contains files `cheese.pub` and `beer.pub` for the public keys of the SSH key secrets `cheese` and `beer`